 Chair of Governors

 Local Authority Governor

 Married to Vera, I have lived in Salfords since 1986.
-Having worked in the brewing industry for 30 years I was able to take early retirement in August 2009, subsequently becoming a Councillor with Salfords & Sidlow Parish Council, of which body I am now Chairman.
+Having worked in the brewing industry for 30 years I was able to take early retirement in August 2009, subsequently becoming a Councillor with Salfords & Sidlow Parish Council, of which body I was Chairman until stepping down from the Council in May 2019.
 I joined the Governing Body of Oakwood School in January 2011 as a Local Authority Governor and following a period as Chair of the Resources Committee I became Chair of the Governing Body in January 2012.

 I am committed to the delivery of outstanding leadership and governance and in 'Achieving Excellence Together' for the benefit of all students & staff of Oakwood School and for Oakwood to become an 'Outstanding' School.

 I have lived in Horley since 1990 with my wife Helen who is a teacher.
 I work in London for an accountancy firm in their IT Consultancy business where I work with a database system for grant makers.
 As a Data Protection Practitioner I also advise clients in this area.
 I have a degree in French and Music from the Open University and I am a Fellow of London College of Music and an Associate of the Royal College of Organists.
 I play the organ at St Nicholas church in Charlwood and I am one of the organists at Arundel Cathedral.

 Term Start - Oct 2011

 Mr James Marshall

 I become a Parent Governor in July 2015 with a desire to support Oakwood in providing the best possible education for my daughter, who joined the school in 2014, and my son who is joined in 2016.